 Picture tank-tops or t-shirts with music icons or public messages.
 Long sleeved sheer tops that give a goth-esque vibe or brightly colored tops that have a quirky element to them.

-The same goes for your pants, which could be denim or fleece in a jean or a jogger pant, athletic looking or something wide enough to reflect trends of bygone years.
+The same goes for your pants, which could be denim or fleece or joggers or sweatpants, athletic-looking or something wide enough to reflect trends of bygone years.

 Think wide pant legs such as those from the seventies or stripe prints that could work equally well with your bomber jacket.